 Thanks for stopping by.
-I'm a multidisciplinary Product Designer from Sydney, Australia.
+I'm a multidisciplinary Product Designer based in Melbourne, Australia.
 I specialise in UX/UI design, brand strategy and Webflow development.
 I'm always striving to grow and learn something new and I don't take myself too seriously.

 I'm passionate about helping startups grow, improve their customer experience, and to raise venture capital through good design.

 I occasionally take on freelance work.
 If you'd like to find out more about me, or chat about opportunities, please drop me a line.

 I'm currently Lead Designer @ UpGuard, one of the world’s fastest-growing cyber security SaaS platforms, with global customers including NASA and the New York Stock Exchange.
 I work closely with the growth and product teams to help improve the UX of their enterprise-level software and to better the customer experience.
 I also built and manage UpGuard's new website.

 Prior, I was the second employee @ Spaceship.
 In just 3-months, Spaceship was the fastest-growing new entrant in the world, with $100m in assets and a 50,000+ waitlist.
 By the time I left in 2019, Spaceship had grown to 50+ employees and $250m in assets and pitch decks I designed raised $40m+ in venture capital.

 I built goodbooks.io, the largest curated collection of 8,500+ book recommendations from some of the most successful and interesting people in the world.
 This project was the #1 Product of the Day on Product Hunt.